junh1024/junh1024-Documents/Music/Ridge Racer PSP OST.md

 Outrun 2006
 ---
 Like RR, OR is also an arcade racer series, but developed by SEGA.
 It also has a variety of tracks for the variety in scenery.
 To note are the versions remixed for this game.
 Like, Splash Wave Euro Remix & Passing Breeze Euro Remix.
 You can [check them out](https://www.youtube.com/watch?v=bTxNpFdvmAI&list=PL_BhbJAAueZRGIUQiJttJc7Sl7OjThLIP&index=17) yourself.

+Touhou Trance
+---
+Touhou is a bullet shooter game for PC by Team Shanghai Alice.
+It's notable for its music since there are many fan-made remixes in many different styles.
+If you liked the NuJazz-style [Blue Topaz remix](https://www.youtube.com/watch?v=kydwDBr9MoA) and regular Trance, you may like [estha - Blue State](https://youtu.be/YMiYhSVbpYo?t=926) (as part of my Touhou 2 mix) since the bassline is similar and there are key changes & polyphony.

 Other
 ---